 Expats are able to operate both foreign and local accounts in Nigeria.
-As previously mentioned, foreigners generally prefer to maintain their foreign accounts and to open a local one for small amounts of cash.
+Foreigners generally prefer to maintain their foreign accounts and open a local one for small amounts of cash.
 Expat salaries are usually paid into foreign accounts and then changed over into the currency of choice by the employee, usually from the US dollar.

-It's important to note that the costs involved in managing a foreign account are huge; transaction fees are astronomical.
-Still, these accounts tend to be simpler and more secure, and accepting the extra charges as necessary evils is, unfortunately, a reality.
+Do note that the costs involved in managing a foreign account are huge; transaction fees can be astronomical.
+Still, these accounts tend to be simpler for expats planning on returning to their home country.
+So, accepting the extra charges is a necessary evil.

-Alternatively, operating a local account will require expats to have patience, and they will need to know all the risks involved before choosing this route.
+Alternatively, operating a local account may require expats to have patience, and they will need to research the processes and documents required by the specific bank.

 ATMs and credit cards

 ATMs are available at some banks, but not all of them accept foreign cards.
 Most ATMs have a daily withdrawal limit of around 150,000 NGN.
+Limits also apply abroad when withdrawing cash from a Nigerian bank account.
 ATM fraud is prevalent in Nigeria, so vigilance is essential when drawing cash.

-Nigeria is largely a cash-based society, so cash will still be necessary for many purchases.
-More establishments are starting to accept debit/credit cards as standard forms of payment for goods and services, but be sure to be extra wary when paying with a card, as fraud is a major concern.
+Nigeria is still largely a cash-based society, so cash will still be necessary for many purchases, but the country is evolving to become more cash-less.
+Many establishments accept debit and credit cards as standard forms of payment for goods and services.

 Taxes in Nigeria